inc2734/habakiri/readme.txt

 = 2.5.2 =
 * Fix global navigation layout bug on Safari.
+* Fix bug that customizer default values are not refrected.

 = 2.5.1 =
 * Added Text Domain in style.css header.